elunna/nerfhack-changelog/README.md

 | The World            | Make a wish.                                            |

 **healthstone**
-* Ported from SLASH'EM.
+* Ported from SLASH'EM with updates
-* Mostly acts the same, adds to your effective level and constitution depending on it's BUC.
+* A blessed healthstone now increases your regeneration rate by 10%.
+* An uncursed healthston increases regeneration by 5%.
+* A cursed healthstone decreases regeneration by 10%.
 * Stackable.
-* Monsters carrying noncursed healthstones can regenerate.
+* Monsters carrying noncursed healthstones also gain regeneration.

 **whetstone**
 * Ported from SLASH'EM with updates from HackEM.